cstahmer/archv/README.md

 ### SCAN DATABASE ###

 ScanDatabase takes in a seed image, the directory of keypoints, the parameter file that generated those keypoints, and the path to an output image file that will contain the best matching images.
 This program reads in your seed image, extracts keypoints, generates descriptors for these keypoints and compares those descriptors with the descriptors of the images from the database.
 Each comparison (image vs database image) is done using a robust filter, that checks for sensitivity, symmetry, as well as geometric proximity of the matches.
 Images are then ranked based on the number of matches they have with the input image.
-The top three hits are then displayed with the number of matches they contained.
+The top three hits are then displayed with the number of matches they contained.There will be two output files: output.jpg and output.txt.

 ***Using scanDatabase***